mtrevisan/Boxon/CONTRIBUTING.md

 To clean up issues and PRs:
 * Search the issue tracker for issues or PRs, and add the term `updated:<=YYYY-MM-DD`, where the date is 30 days before today.
-* Go through each issue *from oldest to newest*, and close them if **all of the following are true**:
+* Go through each issue *from oldest to newest*, and close them if **all the following are true**:
     * not opened by a maintainer
     * not marked as `critical`
     * not marked as `starter` or `help wanted` (these might stick around for a while, in general, as they're intended to be available)
     * no explicit messages in the comments asking for it to be left open
     * does not belong to a milestone
 * Leave a message when closing saying "Cleaning up stale issue.
 Please reopen or ping us if and when you're ready to resume this.
 See https://github.com/mtrevisan/Boxon/blob/latest/CONTRIBUTING.md#clean-up-issues-and-prs for more details."

 <a name="review-pull-requests"></a>
 ## Review Pull Requests
-While anyone can comment on a PR, add feedback, etc, PRs are only *approved* by team members with Issue Tracker or higher permissions.
+While anyone can comment on a PR, add feedback, etc., PRs are only *approved* by team members with Issue Tracker or higher permissions.

 PR reviews use [GitHub's own review feature](https://help.github.com/articles/about-pull-request-reviews/), which manages comments, approval, and review iteration.